Come and find out what makes South Australia's national parks so special

 Kati Thanda-Lake Eyre National Park

-When full, Lake Eyre becomes the largest lake in Australia and one of the only inland seas in the world.
+When full, Kati Thanda-Lake Eyre becomes the largest lake in Australia and one of the only inland seas in the world.
 An obvious white blotch on the map of South Australia, the Kati Thanda-Lake Eyre National Park is an icon in the heart of Australia’s outback.
 When you visit the lake, you’ll be struck by a true natural phenomenon – an invisible horizon.
 It is not uncommon to gaze into the distance only to see a horizon that blends in with the sky above, the white salt flats creating an optical illusion.
-When rain is generous, see Lake Eyre fill to create an oasis for eager waterbirds like pelicans and terns that flock to the temporary desert lake, which also turns a charming pink due to present algae.
+When rain is generous, see Kati Thanda-Lake Eyre fill to create an oasis for eager waterbirds like pelicans and terns that flock to the temporary desert lake, which also turns a charming pink due to present algae.
 Visit between April and October for a chance to see this striking spectacle.

 Lead the way